nickyiliwang0000/h/applied-javascript/advanced-array-methods.md

 * Check out these [great videos](https://www.youtube.com/playlist?list=PL0zVEGEvSaeEd9hlmCXrk5yUyqUag-n84) on YouTube for more information about functional programming!
 * For more information on the iteration methods available within native JavaScript, read [this article](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array#Iteration_methods) on MDN.
   * Be aware that all methods below don't work in all browsers.
 The ones we used today won't work in IE9+ and some newer methods may not work in anything bleeding edge versions of modern browsers.
+* To get more familiar with the functional methods try [these exercises](https://github.com/Rchristiani/functional-exercises).

 ### Beyond native methods and Underscore.js, some other libraries include the following: